 Take a look at our wireless router buying guide for more information on what you need for a better, stronger Wi-Fi signal.

 You'll also need an interface.
-Tim uses a Roku, but you could also use the Amazon Fire Stick Lite, Apple TV, or your smart TV.
+Tim uses a Roku, but you could also use an Amazon Fire Stick, Apple TV 4K, or your smart TV.
 Gaming consoles offer growing options, like Fortnite’s Party Royale Island, where artists like Diplo and Travis Scott have presented virtual concerts.